AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Uncertainty Quantification

-Note that \cref{thm:supported1} gives a guarantee on the error of $\bar{y}_r$, but we are ultimately interested in the error of $\hat{D}$.
-Fortunately, it easy easy to relate the two by using the triangle inequality, as shown below:
+\end{restatable} Note that \cref{thm:supported1} gives a guarantee on the error of $\bar{y}_r$, but we are ultimately interested in the error of $\hat{D}$.
+Fortunately, it easy easy to relate the two by using the triangle inequality: \begin{corollary} Let $\hat{D}$ be any synthetic dataset, and let $\bar{y}_r$ be the estimator from \cref{thm:estimator1}.
+Then with probability at least $1 - \exp{(-\lambda^2)}$: